litexlang/litex-official-documents/How_Litex_Works/Litex_vs_Lean_Set_Theory_Examples.md

 </table>

-Litex's set-theoretic foundation naturally supports sets containing sets as elements, reflecting the mathematical principle that sets are objects.
+Litex's set-theoretic foundation naturally supports sets containing sets as elements.

 Lean requires explicit type structures (like `MySet`) to represent sets of sets, as its type system needs explicit type annotations.
 This adds boilerplate but provides type safety.